NirajYagnik/Global-Ancestry-Comparison/README.md

     --out 1kg_chr16_pca_recode
     ```

+## Analysis
+You can find our visualization and analysis for all the techniques we implemented in the `main.ipynb`.

 ## Future Work
 For our future directions, we intend to find ways to improve our performance for the auto-encoder model.
 We also wish to look into other quantitative metrics of evaluations.